-- Meeting regularly with parents / carers (usually each half term) to set and review individual targets for each child with SEND. - Having an open door policy where staff are available to discuss any concerns.
-Parents / carers may wish to talk to one of the following members of staff: their child's Key Person, the Classroom Teacher, Classroom SENCO, Inclusion Manager or Head teacher

-Holding an annual review for children with an Education, Health and Care Plan (EHCP)
+- Meeting regularly with parents / carers (usually each half term) to set and review individual targets for each child with SEND. - Having an 'open door' policy where staff are available to discuss any concerns.
+Parents / carers may wish to talk to one of the following members of staff: their child's Key Person, the Classroom Teacher, Classroom SENCO.
+Or arrange a meeting with the Inclusion Manager or Head teacher. - Holding an annual review for children with an Education, Health and Care Plan (EHCP) - Supporting with the development of the annual SEND Information Report